YuLinlin0828/YuLinlin0828.github.io/_pages/research.md

 ## The Improvement Work of Chinese Segmentation Model
 #### BCMI-NLP lab in SJTU(Advisor: [Prof.Hai Zhao](http://bcmi.sjtu.edu.cn/~zhaohai))
 #### May 2018 - Present
-* Built a universal Chinese word segmentation for different open corpus and added some rules to the segmentation results to meet different segmentation rules.
-* Reproduced the work that Modeling Named Entity Embedding Distribution into Hypersphere and applied it to the NER(named entity recognition).
+* Reproduced the work that Modeling Named Entity Embedding Distribution into Hyper-sphere and applied it to the NER(named entity recognition)
+* Analyzing different segmentation rules of open corpus and the cause and types of error when training and testing in different corpus excluding the error when training and testing in the same domain
-* Used NER and semantic analysis to improve the efficiency of the neural word segmentation.
+* I am doing some work about building a universal Chinese word segmentation and adding some rules to the segmentation results to meet different segmentation rules.
+At the same time I will use NER and semantic analysis to improve the accuracy of the neural word segmentation

 - - - -

 ## Alias Method and MH Based Acceleration Algorithm for Biterm Topic Model
 #### July 2016 - May 2017(Advisor: [Advisor: Dr.Xingwei He](http://bcmi.sjtu.edu.cn/~zhaohai))
-* Implemented Biterm Topic Model (BTM) using java code as baseline.
+* Implemented Biterm Topic Model (BTM) using java code as baseline and proposed FastBTM model which is based on Metropolis - Hastings and alias method
-* Conducted some experiments of our new alogorithm to vertify its efficiency.
+* Carried some experiments of our new algorithm on three different datasets including two short text datasets and one long document dataset and we compared the convergence speed of our FastBTM with BTM
-* Fast BTM successfully reduces sampling complexity of BTM from O(K) to O(1).
+* Fast BTM successfully reduces sampling complexity of BTM from O(K) to O(1) (K denotes the number of topics) and the FastBTM is effective for reducing the sampling time of both short text and long text datasets
 - - - -
 ## The Optimization of Blockchain Confidential Transaction Algorithm
-#### Shanghai Jiao Tong University PRP project  (Advisor: [Advisor: Prof.Xuejia Lai](https://scholar.google.com/citations?user=B67-NyQAAAAJ&hl=zh-CN))
+#### Shanghai Jiao Tong University PRP project  (Advisor: [Prof.Xuejia Lai](https://scholar.google.com/citations?user=B67-NyQAAAAJ&hl=zh-CN))
 #### Sept.
 2017 - Mar.
 2018
+* Read some documents and papers about confidential transaction and researched the core technology including the Pedersen commitment using the math knowledge of Elliptic curve and homomorphic encryption
-* Improved the operation efficiency and performance of the algorithm by optimizing the Homomorphic Encryption, Range Signature and Range Proof algorithm in the confidential transaction.
+* Improved the operation efficiency and performance of the algorithm by optimizing the Borromean Range Signature in storage space and Range Proof algorithm in time by 5% in the confidential transaction
-* Set up a network using Hyper Fabric platform to realize some Blockchain services such as transaction and query, followed by building the application.
+* Set up a network using Hyper Fabric platform to realize some Blockchain services such as transaction and query
 - - - -

 ## House Price Forecasting Model in Shanghai